- Time Period: Within the applicable Statute of Limitations

 - Time Period: After Defendant files an Answer

-- Definition: By Arizona Statute and Court Rule, civil cases, where the amount in controversy is less than $50,000.00, must be heard in an arbitration proceeding.
-In an arbitration an attorney is appointed by the Court to hear the case and make a decision.
+- Definition: By Arizona Statute and Court Rule, civil cases, where the amount in controversy is less than $50,000, must be heard in an arbitration proceeding.
+In arbitration an attorney is appointed by the Court to hear the case and make a decision.
 Arbitration hearings are much simpler than a trial and can be heard much quicker.
-If either party is dissatisfied with the arbitration award they can appeal and have a new trial by the Court.
+If either party is dissatisfied with the arbitration award they can file an Appeal from Arbitration and Motion to Set Trial, followed by a Trial Setting Notice, and can have a new trial by the Court.
 See, ARCP Rule 72-77

 - The above time frames set forth the general sequence of a simple and typical civil action.
 There are many special circumstances, rules, or situation that may alter the time frames or steps shown above.
 This chart is not meant to be all inclusive of all cases and is meant only for illustrative purposes.